Entanglement negativity of fermions: monotonicity, separability criterion, and classification of few-mode states: Canonical examples of entangled states

+The bosonic (\ref{eq:b_cf}) and fermionic (\ref{eq:f_cf}) negativities are compared in Fig.~\ref{fig:two_cf}.
+We note that these two quantities approach each other as $p$ goes to zero or one and they are tangent at these two extreme points.
+Also, we observe that ${\cal E}\sim p^2$ in the regime $p\ll 1$, i.e.~the lowest order term in the fermionic negativity grows quadratically as we depart from a separable state.
+The quadratic behavior is rather generic (see also (\ref{eq:neg_generic_2cf})) and a basis of our proof of Theorem~\ref{thm:bisep} in the next section.

-This difference can be understood because of the fermion-number parity constraint on the density matrices in the fermionic Hilbert subspaces.
-The Werner states can be written in the occupation number basis $\{\ket{00},\ket{10},\ket{01},\ket{11}\}$ as
+A notable difference between the bosonic and fermionic negativities is that ${\cal E}$ only vanishes at $p=0$, whereas ${\cal E}_b$ remains zero as long as $p\leq 1/3$.
+This difference can be understood as a consequence of the fermion-number parity constraint on the density matrices in the fermionic Hilbert subspaces.
+The Werner states can be written in the occupation-number basis $\{\ket{00},\ket{10},\ket{01},\ket{11}\}$ as

 The density matrix can be decomposed~\cite{Ben-Aryeh2015} as follows